bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 ## The Prediction Model - How Much for a Modern Deck?!

+### The Final Goal

+We're going to try and create a price prediction model for a deck in the Modern Magic: the Gathering format.

+### The Predictors - What We Assume to be Useful

 Note that we've previously checked the correlation between the continuous predictors using a Pearson's Correlation Coefficient in the EDA for each pairwise comparison, and there were no signs of multicollinearity.

-And while, technically, multicollinearity isn't an issue when your only goal is to create a prediction model, its absence means that we can interpret the coefficients of the prediction model, which means the model can double as an explanatory model and predictive one.
+There was, however, signs of some predictors having strong correlation with the Price of a Deck.

-The following variables will be considered for price prediction of a deck:
+The following variables will be considered for price prediction:

 1. What is the Archetype?
 We already have evidence of statistically significant differences between Aggro prices and other decks from our Analysis of Variance and interpretation of subsequent Contrasts.
 2. Which and how many Fetchlands does the deck run?
 During the Principal Component Analysis, there were three distinct Fetchland clusters affecting the variation in deck prices: